couchbaselabs/docs-ng/content/couchbase-sdk-net-1.3/getting-started.markdown

 };
 ```

-And to store the new instance, simply use the extension method.
-Result will
-return a Boolean indicating operation success.
+To store the new instance, use the extension method.
+The returned `result` object contains a Boolean that indicates whether the operation succeeded.

 ```
 var result = client.StoreJson(StoreMode.Set, key, newBeer);
 ```

-Retrieving the Beer instance is also similar to retrieving a document as was
+Retrieving the Beer instance is also similar to retrieving a document:
-demonstrated above.

 ```
 var savedBeer = client.GetJson<beer><Beer>(key);</beer>
 ```

-At this point, your simple Program.cs file should look something like the
+At this point, your **Program.cs** file should look something like the
-following:
+following example:

 ```